-The western Interstate 86 is a rural route linking I-east of Twin Falls with I-15 at Pocatello in southeastern Idaho.
+The western Interstate 86 is a rural route linking I-84 east of Twin Falls with I-15 at Pocatello in southeastern Idaho.
 The freeway parallels the Snake River (Lake Walcott) northeast from Raft River to American Falls.
-East from there, the route flattens out somewhat adjacent to a Union Pacific Railroad line to the Pocatello vicinity.
+East from there, the route flattens out somewhat adjacent to a Union Pacific Railroad line leading into the Pocatello vicinity.

-There is an eastern Interstate 86, stretching from Erie County, Pennsylvania across the Southern Tier of New York.
+The eastern Interstate 86 stretches across the Southern Tier of New York from Erie County, Pennsylvania to Binghamton.
 That route was established in 1999.
-Prior to that, a second I-86 ran from Hartford, Connecticut to Sturbridge, Massachusetts from 1969 to 1984.
+Prior to that, a separate I-86 ran from Hartford, Connecticut to Sturbridge, Massachusetts from 1969 to 1984.
 Other split routes include I-76, I-84 and I-88.

 I-84/86 Salt Lake City Interchange

-Construction started in May 2018 reconfigures the 1960-built trumpet interchange joining Interstate 84 and U.S. 30 with the west end of I-86 in Cassia County.
-The $20 million project realigns the roadways for I-84, eliminating the arc along westbound and shifting the merge with traffic from I-86 to the right.
-A sweeping loop ramp replaces the shorter radius loop connecting I-86/U.S. 30 west with I-84 east as well.
-Work wraps up in Summer 2020.2,3
+Construction started in May 2018 reconfigured the trumpet interchange built in 1960 that joined Interstate 84 and U.S. 30 with the west end of I-86 in Cassia County.
+The $20 million project realigned the roadways for I-84, eliminating the arc along westbound and shifting the merge with traffic from I-86 to the right.
+A sweeping loop ramp replaced the shorter radius loop connecting I-86/U.S. 30 west with I-84 east as well.
+Work wrapped up in Winter 2020.2,3

 I-86/15 Systems Interchange Complex

-Construction anticipated to start in 2022 addresses weaving traffic along Interstate 15 at the east end of I-86 while addressing functionally obsolete bridges within the exchange.
-A new northbound roadway will be built for Interstate 15 within the existing right of way.
+Construction from mid 2022 to 2025 addresses weaving traffic along Interstate 15 at the east end of I-86 while addressing functionally obsolete bridges within the exchange.
+A new northbound roadway is being constructed for Interstate 15 within the existing right of way.
 The former roadway will be rebuilt as a collector distributor roadway extending north from Pocatello Creek Road.
-Ramps from I-15 north to I-86 west and I-86 east to I-15 north will tie into the c/d roadway, eliminating the left side ramps within the 1960s-built directional T interchange.
+Ramps from I-15 north to I-86 west and I-86 east to I-15 north will tie into the c/d roadway, eliminating the left side ramps within the original directional T interchange built in the 1960s.